-- 7.1 The Social Partners recognise that the structure, composition and functioning of the domestic economy must be so ordered as to take account of the imperatives of globalisation, trade liberalisation and the CARICOM Single Market and Economy. - 7.2 The Social Partners therefore affirm their commitment to a legislative framework which regulates the conduct of commercial activity in accordance with the principles of free and fair competition and which provides adequate protection for the interests of consumers. - 7.3 The Social Partners recognise the contribution of special events to the growth of the domestic economy and particularly the potential economic and other specific benefits to be derived from the hosting of the
+- 7.1 The Social Partners, notwithstanding their recognition that the structure, composition and functioning of the domestic economy must be so ordered as to take account of the imperatives of globalisation, trade liberalisation and the CARICOM Single Market and Economy, agree that they shall regard Barbados not merely as an economy but first of all as a society.
+The Social Partners further agree therefore to direct their attempts at achieving sustainable economic growth in a manner characterised by ethical considerations and concepts of equity and social justice. - 7.2 The Social Partners therefore affirm their commitment to a legislative framework which regulates the conduct of commercial activity in accordance with the principles of free and fair competition and which provides adequate protection for the interests of consumers. - 7.3 The Social Partners recognise the value of local culture and commit themselves to the promotion and development of the cultural industries and sports in order to advance the growth of the domestic economy. - 7.4 The Social Partners, notwithstanding their support for legislative measures specifically designed to achieve the foregoing objectives, also recognise their other broad social responsibilities.
+The Social Partners therefore commit themselves to the creation of additional opportunities which allow increased participation in business and economic activity, and to the maintenance of a safe environment characterised by fairness, openness and transparency in the administration of both public and private sectors.